abom/csr1000v/README.md

 # csr1000v

-a python client for csr1000v router.
+An example for a python client for csr1000v router, only simple interface and ntp operations are implemented for now.